TypicalJ/Info-Sec-Freecodecamp/README.md

 # Information Security with HelmetJS

 Justin Freeman - This is the boilerplate for the Information Security lessons.
-Instructions for completing these lessons start at https://www.freecodecamp.org/learn/information-security/information-securit
+Instructions for completing these lessons start at https://www.freecodecamp.org/learn/information-security/information-security-with-helmetjs/

+testing Changes for this repository